Adornment as Function

 -

-They stayed because they continued to solve everyday needs.
+Many garments remained in circulation not because they were preserved deliberately, but because they continued to solve everyday needs.

 -

-comfort in heat and wind
+comfort under strong sunlight and wind

 -